Find and fix writing mistakes instantly

 All writing tries to prove something, be it the dangers of tyranny, the depths of a conspiracy, or the credibility of your research.
 Your first sentence is an open door, and it has one chance to convince a reader to step inside.

-Orwell did something that many writers struggle to do with his opening line of 1984: he clearly and succinctly told his reader something, made them ask a question, and convinced them to keep reading.
+With his opening line of 1984, Orwell did something that many writers struggle to do: he clearly and succinctly told his reader something, made them ask a question, and convinced them to keep reading.
 Some writers might even resort to reusing his opening line rather than trying to match him.
 Can you imagine?

 Orwell’s precision in this sentence is flawless.
 With the help of two short adjectives and three concrete nouns, he creates an entire world in fourteen words.
-At first glance, thirteen seems to do all the work; however, it’s that twist of strange combined with the clean line of ordinary that makes it so disarming.
+At first glance, “thirteen” seems to do all the work; however, it’s that twist of strange combined with the clean, ordinary adjective that makes it so disarming.

 “Coldness cloaked the springtime brilliance in rhythm with the steady clang of democracy’s death march.
 An eagle’s sorrowful echo, charity brought on the wind, hangs an omen on the thirteenth chime.”

 Abstract nouns are words that name concepts, beliefs, qualities, attributes, and ideas.
 A broader abstract noun definition might be that they name things without physical properties.
-A narrower answer to what is an abstract noun is, perhaps: you can’t touch them.
+A narrower answer to what is an abstract noun is, perhaps, that you can’t experience abstract nouns through your five senses by the very abstract noun definition of being intangible.
+Perhaps your sixth sense, intuition, which is also an abstract noun, could help you explain them better!
+Here are some examples to answer “What are abstract nouns?”
+We use these every day without realizing it.

-Abstract nouns are not inherently bad, and their use varies depending on the project at hand.
+Abstract nouns are inherently intangible; by abstract noun definition, abstract nouns are difficult to explain but are experienced by all.
+Part of answering what are abstract nouns, is their surreal quality.
+Concrete nouns, in opposition, are tangible and experienced by the senses.
+Abstract nouns and their use varies depending on the project at hand.
 Consulting your style guide will help you identify the tone and word choices that are appropriate.
 Our grammar and citation tools can help you with MLA format and more styles.

-More important than the abstract noun definition is their usage and placement.
-Too many in one place will muddy up your point; put your ideas in the clouds; send your reader grasping for the meaning dangling just out of reach; transform curiosity into confusion; create weariness and wariness; sow the seeds of faithlessness; defeat the goodwill of your readers as you sacrifice their interest on the altar of bloated prose...you get it.
+More important than the abstract noun definition is understanding what are abstract nouns in order to maximize their usage and placement.
+Too many in one place will muddy up your point; put your ideas in the clouds; send your reader grasping for the meaning dangling just out of reach; transform curiosity into confusion; create weariness and wariness; sow the seeds of faithlessness; defeat the goodwill of your readers as you sacrifice their interest on the altar of bloated prose…you get it.

 Writers outside of creative and literary fields face a different set of challenges.
 Watson and Crick, for example, didn’t have the luxury of using the concrete double helix before they discovered it.